NetApp/trident/docs/dag/kubernetes/security_recommendations.rst

 pods to ensure reliable storage and block potential malicious activity.
 To separate out the other applications and users from Trident, always install Trident in its own Kubernetes namespace.
-In our :ref:`Installing Trident docs <Install Trident>` we call this namespace `trident`.
+In our :ref:`Installing Trident docs <3: Install Trident>` we call this namespace `trident`.
 Putting Trident in its own namespace assures that only the Kubernetes administrative personnel have access to the Trident pod and the artifacts (such as backend and CHAP secrets if applicable) stored